pyth-network/pyth-crosschain/target_chains/sui/README.md

 # 5. Common Questions on How to Integrate with Pyth on Sui
 ## 1. What is up with the "sui rev"? (`09b2081498366df936abae26eea4b2d5cafb2788`).
 Why does it point to a specific commit hash instead of "main" or "devnet"?

 Our Pyth `Move.toml` file contains the following dependencies.
 It depends on specific versions of the [Sui Framework](https://github.com/MystenLabs/sui) as well as [Wormhole](https://github.com/wormhole-foundation/wormhole).
 To make your Sui package compatible, you must also specify the following dependencies verbatim in your `Move.toml` file.
-We are locked in to this specific `rev` because our package depends on Wormhole, which uses this `rev`.
+We are locked in to this specific `rev` because our package depends on Wormhole, which [uses the `rev` `09b2081498366df936abae26eea4b2d5cafb2788`](https://github.com/wormhole-foundation/wormhole/blob/main/sui/wormhole/Move.mainnet.toml).
 ```
 [dependencies.Sui]
 git = "https://github.com/MystenLabs/sui.git"